 In April, 2015, through our Operating Partnership, we entered into a limited liability company agreement with Best Years, LLC ("Best Years"), an unrelated entity and a U.S.-based affiliate of Union Life Insurance Co, Ltd. (a Chinese corporation), and formed Summit Union Life Holdings, LLC (the "SUL JV").
 The SUL JV is not consolidated in our consolidated financial statements and is accounted for under the equity-method in our consolidated financial statements (see Note 5).
-As of December 31, 2022 and 2021, we have a 10% interest in the SUL JV which owns 17 properties.
+As of December 31, 2023 and 2022, we have a 10% interest in the SUL JV which owns 15 properties as of December 31, 2023 and owned 17 properties as of December 31, 2022.